 Here are six ways that celebrities differ from the average Joe when it comes to the real estate market.

 - They shop with a team.
 A second opinion is always good, but some celebrities get more than just a parent or friend to tag along.
-Some celebrities will send agents or managers to scope out a location before they make the trip, and even then they may take an entourage of people—up to fifteen people or more!
+Some celebrities will send real estate agents or managers to scope out a location before they make the trip, and even then they may take an entourage of people—up to fifteen people or more!

 - They buy younger.
-The real estate market is unpredictable sometimes, so many celebrities will buy young and hold on to their cheaper estates as they gain more wealth.
-With the power of their brand and any renovations they make, they can sometimes make a profit off the property in the end.
+The real estate market is unpredictable sometimes, so many celebrities will buy young and hold on to their cheaper real estates as they gain more wealth.
+With the power of their brand and any renovations they make, they can sometimes make a profit off the real estate property in the end.

 - They have better amenities.
 From expensive wine cellars to man-made beaches, many A-list celebrities have the money to get whatever their heart desires, no matter the price tag.
 When a celebrity has work done on a house, they can pour millions into it, making it worth more in the end.

 - They typically don’t get emotionally attached.
 We’ve all heard stories about people clinging to their childhood homes, but celebrities usually don’t have any issue leaving things behind.
-A house is just a property to them, so passing off a home for a more luxurious option is not uncommon.
+A house is just a real estate property to them, so passing off a home for a more luxurious option is not uncommon.
 Some celebrities will even buy and renovate homes they will never live in!

 - They spend more.
 The obvious difference; celebrities aren’t afraid to spend a large sum for a home, especially when they’re doing particularly well.
 Many A-listers make more money than they can spend, so why not buy a mansion with an indoor pool?